kevinjosethomas/knowledgebase/content/Thoughts/Reflecting on Scrapyard — What We Did in Austin TX and 60+ Cities around the World.md

 Thank you to the amazing students who attended Scrapyard Flagship: Tongyu, Kai Ling, Vivian, Aslesh, Meghana, Jonathan, Selena, Arnav, and the dozens of other super cool people I got to learn from.
 And thank you to everyone who attended Scrapyard Vancouver...
 I can't wait to see everyone continue cooking up the craziest stuff over the next few years—and of course, the next few decades.

+> If you're still interesting in reading, I did also write [[Air Travel]] on my flight to Scrapyard :)

 ![[Pasted image 20250422114622.png]] ![[Pasted image 20250422114634.png]] ![[Pasted image 20250422114653.png]]

 #### *Afterword*